XploreBe/guides/docs/tools/dependency-track.md

 # Dependency Track
 Depencency Track is a tool that allows centralised monitoring of vulnerabilities imported through the dependencies of your applications.
 This tool bases his security analysis solely on a provided SBOM.

-A SBOM (Software Bill of Materials) is a "list of ingrediënts" that make up your software.
+An SBOM (Software Bill of Materials) is a "list of ingrediënts" that make up your software.
 This list is compared to a set of CVE reports to analyse the included vulnerabilities and their severity.

 ## Why would you need an SBOM?
 Supply chain attacks are in the rise.
 It is important that component providers also provide this format to ensure a certain level of security.
 The American government requires software suppliers to include an SBOM to ensure the safety and integrity of the components they are providing.